stoeps13/connections-doc/source/admin/customize/r_cr4_notification_template_reference.md

     -   subject container table row
     -   \#nested content \(subject line\)

+        !!! note
-        **Note:** \#nested content is converted to text and long words are broken with word separator hints.
+    \#nested content is converted to text and long words are broken with word separator hints.

         -   See commonUtil.ftl convertHtmlStructuresToText function in this topic.
         -   See commonUtil.ftl breakLongWords function in this topic.